-At noon, when many school kids are going to lunch, we will wrapping things up for the day.
-A much shorter day is just one of the well known advantages to homeschooling.
+At noon, when most school kids are going to lunch, we will wrapping things up for the day.
+A much shorter day is just one of the well known advantages of homeschooling.
 What most people don’t realize is that there are lots of other unexpected benefits to homeschooling.
-Carrie likes to call these the homeschooling fringe benefits:
+More Love Mama likes to call these the homeschooling fringe benefits:

 - We don’t have to stay up late or get up early to pack six separate lunches for my kids.
 When school is over (usually by lunch) they usually make themselves something to eat.
 Often, they get to eat a hot breakfast and lunch.